Manu (Hinduism): Vaivasvata Manu

-The saptarshis are Marichi, Atri, Angiras, Pulaha, Kratu, Pulastya, and Vashishtha, and other like Jamadagni, Kashyapa, Gautama, Vishvamitra, Bharadvaja.
-During Vaivasvata-manvantara, Vishnu's avatar was Matsya.

 The seventh Manu, who is the son of Vivasvan, is known as Sraddhadeva (or satyavrata) or Vaivasvata (son of Vivasvan).
 He has ten sons, named Ikshvaku, Nabhaga, Dhrsta, Saryati, Narisyanta, Dista (Nabhanedista), Tarusa (Karusha), Prsadhra, Vasuman (Pramshu) and Ila (Sudyumna).
-In this manvantara, or reign of Manu, among the demigods are the Adityas, Vasus, Rudras, Visvedevas, Maruts, Asvini-kumaras and Rbhus.
-The king of heaven, Indra, is known as Purandara, and the seven sages are known as Jamadagni, Kashyapa, Atri, Vashista, Gautama, Agastya and Bharadwaja.
+In this manvantara, or reign of Manu, among the demigods are the Adityas, Vasus, Rudras, Visvedevas, Maruts, Ashvins and Ribhus.
+The king of heaven, Indra, is known as Purandara, and the seven sages are known as Jamadagni, Kashyapa, Agastya, Bhrigu, Gautama, Vishvamitra, and Bharadwaja.

+In this manvantara, the Saptarshis are Marichi, Agastya, Angiras, Pulaha, Kratu, Pulastya, and Bhrigu, and other like Jamadagni, Kashyapa, Gautama, Vishvamitra, Bharadvaja, and Vishnu's avatar is Matsya.

-Surya Savarni Manu
+Suryasavarni Manu

-The saptarshis will be Diptimat, Galava, Parasurama, Kripa, Drauni or Ashwatthama, Vyasa, and Rishyasringa.
-In Savarnya-manvantara, Vishnu's avatar will be Sarvabhauma.

-In the period of the eighth Manu, the Manu is Surya Savarnika Manu.
+In the period of the eighth Manu, the Manu is Suryasavarni Manu.
 He is the son of Surya by his second wife, Chhaya.
 He is thus the half-brother to Shraddhadeva Manu.
 His sons are headed by Nirmoka, and among the demigods are the Sutapas.
 Bali, the son of Virochana, is Indra, and Galava and Parasurama are among the seven sages.
 In the age of this Manu, Vishnu's avatar will be Sarvabhauma, the son of Devaguhya.

-Daksa Savarni Manu

-The saptarshis will be Savana, Dyutimat, Bhavya, Vasu, Medhatithi, Jyotishmán, and Satya.

-In Daksha-savarnya-manvantara, Vishnu's avatar will be Rishabha.
+In this manvantara, the Saptarshis are Diptimat, Galava, Parasurama, Kripa, Drauni or Ashwatthama, Vyasa, and Rishyasringa, and Vishnu's avatar will be Sarvabhauma.

+Dakshasavarni Manu

-The ninth Manu is Daksha-savarni.
+The ninth Manu is Dakshasavarni.
 He is the son of Varuna.
 His sons are headed by Bhutaketu, and among the demigods are the Maricigarbhas.
 Adbhuta is Indra, and among the seven sages is Dyutiman.
 Rishabha would be born of Ayushman and Ambudhara.

-Brahma Savarni Manu

-The saptarshis will be Havishmán, Sukriti, Satya, Apámmúrtti, Nábhága, Apratimaujas, and Satyaket.

-In Brahma-savarnya-manvantara, Vishnu's avatar will be Vishvaksena.
+In this manvantara, the Saptarshis are Savana, Dyutimat, Bhavya, Vasu, Medhatithi, Jyotishmán, and Satya, and Vishnu's avatar will be Rishabha.

+Brahmasavarni Manu

-In the period of the tenth Manu, the Manu is Brahma-savarni.
+In the period of the tenth Manu, the Manu is Brahmasavarni.
 He is the son of Upsaloka, who is himself the son of Kartikeya.
 Among his sons is Bhurishena, and the seven sages are Havishman and others.
 Among the demigods are the Suvasanas, and Sambhu is Indra.
 Vishvaksena would be a friend of Sambhu and will be born from the womb of Vishuci in the house of a brahmana named Visvasrashta.

-Dharma Savarni Manu

-The saptarshis will be Niśchara, Agnitejas, Vapushmán, Vishńu, Áruni, Havishmán, and Anagha.

-In Dharma-savarnya-manvantara, Vishnu's avatar will be Dharmasetu.
+In this manvantara, the Saptarshis are Havishmán, Sukriti, Satya, Apámmúrtti, Nábhága, Apratimaujas, and Satyaketu, and Vishnu's avatar will be Vishvaksena.

+Dharmasavarni Manu

-In the period of the eleventh Manu, the Manu is Dharma-savarni, the son of Satya Yuga.
+In the period of the eleventh Manu, the Manu is Dharmasavarni, the son of the Satya Yuga.
 He has ten sons, headed by Satyadharma.
 Among the demigods are the Vihangamas, Indra is known as Vaidhrita, and the seven sages are Aruna and others.
 Dharmasetu will be born of Vaidhrita and Aryaka.

+In this manvantara, the Saptarshis are Niśchara, Agnitejas, Vapushmán, Vishńu, Áruni, Havishmán, and Anagha, and Vishnu's avatar will be Dharmasetu.